APLD Standards of Practice

 APLD Eligibility and Requirements for Certification

-Applicants for Certified Membership in APLD must be current Professional Members and have a minimum of three (3) years of professional landscape design experience.
+Applicants for APLD Certification must be current Qualified Professional Members and have a minimum of three (3) years of professional landscape design experience.
 The education requirement generally equates to at least one year of the study of landscape design.
 Please see the Criteria page for more information on acceptable educational backgrounds.
 Course material covered should include residential landscape design, landscape drawing, plant materials and landscape construction and maintenance with an emphasis on the design process.

 Three installed projects are required, a primary project and two additional projects.
 For all three a planting plan, design intent statement, plant list and before and after photographs are required.
 The primary project should represent the designer's skills most completely.
 The two additional projects should complement the primary submission by giving the review panel a greater view of the designer's abilities.
 The submission process is completed online.
 After reviewing all of the information, click on the link at the bottom of the page to begin.

 Include all of the following items.
 Please read all of the materials on certification in the "Members Only" section on the website (www.apld.org) prior to preparing your submission.